This article discusses the settings available in Campaign Preferences.

 - To enable the iframe on the thank you page, choose Show iframe banner (1) and decide as to which rating option (service, product or NPS) and what rating values/scores (service and product rating is between 1 and 5-star, NPS score is between 1 and 10) should insert the iframe into the thank you page.
 Only one iframe per campaign can be added and it can only be inserted using one rating option (service, product or NPS) but any number of rating values/scores can be selected for that option.
 Use Show iframe when (2) to configure your preferences.
 In the following example, the iframe banner is configured to show when the reviewer leaves an NPS score of 8, 9 or 10 (3):

 - We also need to know where your iframe banner is hosted.
-This is done by using the Iframe URL field to define the full URL to the iframe banner that you are hosting on your server.
+This is done by using the Iframe URL field to define the full URL (only https URLs are supported) to the iframe banner that you are hosting on your server.
 Once added, the Preview will update to display the iframe banner.
 A fully configured iframe banner form will look similar to:

 - Choose Save Campaign to save all changes since you last saved or Back to Campaigns to cancel all new changes.
 If you choose to cancel the changes, you will be asked to confirm that you want to Discard Unsaved Changes.
 Leave Page will discard the changes but Go Back will return you to the Campaign Preferences form allowing a save to be made before returning to the Campaigns page.